Short story by Michael Botur

-Five hours later, you’re preparing to endure a one-on-one in the Fern Room with your team leader Elizabeth when a Seesaw alert interrupts your phone.
+Five hours later in the office, you’re preparing to endure a one-on-one in the Fern Room with your team leader Elizabeth when a Seesaw alert interrupts your phone.
 Something about people marking themselves safe.
 Ribboncreek had been placed into lockdown while the firefighters put out a blaze.
 Traffic is backed up right into the centre of town.
-Elizabeth fumes as you ask permission to postpone her meeting.
+Elizabeth fumes as you ask permission to postpone today’s meeting.
 You’ll have the report in her inbox tomorrow, you swear.

 You park 600 metres from Ribboncreek.
 You’re nearly hit by that bloody real estate woman coming out of her driveway.
 A bus honks as you sprint in front of it.
 Finally your toes touch Ribboncreek’s asphalt and you’re amongst emergency services, their flashing reds and blues, the hi-vis vests, and a firehose which snakes for fifty metres.

 Hundreds of children are gathered on the grass, a sea of yellow and blue uniforms, obedient little faces.
-You can hear Ms Meadows and the teachers fussing over hats, something about hats.
+You can hear Ms. Meadows and the teachers fussing.
+Something about hats.

 The firefighters look unhappy.
 They are gathering up a firehose.
 Just as you’re beginning to think the alert has misled you, your nose catches the sharp tang of petrol.
 A firefighter is holding a yellow Ribboncreek shirt far away from his chest, wincing.
 The school shirt, evidently, has been doused with petrol.
 Another firefighter follows, this time holding a saturated Teen Titans backpack.

-You spot your freckled ten year old in the ocean of colourful children lined up obediently on the grass.
+You spot your freckled ten-year-old in the ocean of colorful children lined up obediently on the grass.
 You wade into the kids, pick Ainsley up and paint him with kisses and hugs.
 His pockets crunch – they’re filled with chess pieces and he has a little game going on the grass.
 He’s safe – deliriously happy to have a spare few minutes to enjoy his passion, actually.

 A teacher gently asks you to fetch Ainsley’s bag.
 The kids will be free to go home soon.

-You go in search of Ainsley’s bag in the central corridor, several blocks of coat hooks and benches and lockers.
-In the corridor are two police crouched in front of a fat, hunched, shirtless blob of trouble.
-He’s trying to push through their legs; they’re nudging the boy back and ordering him to stay put.
+You go in search of Ainsley’s backpack in the central corridor, several blocks of coat hooks and benches and lockers.
+In the hall are two police crouched in front of a fat, hunched, shirtless blob of trouble.
+He’s trying to push through their legs; they’re nudging the black-eyed boy back and ordering him to stay put.